 Fighting For Your Future In Juvenile Court

 Any criminal record can interfere with a person’s future, even as a juvenile.
 If you or your child face criminal charges as a juvenile, you need a strong, compassionate attorney who will fight for your rights and your future.
-Clarissa Fernandez Pratt, Attorney at Law, represents clients in the Texas juvenile court system.
-With over a decade of criminal trial experience, Clarissa understands the law and how these charges could hurt you for years to come.
-She believes your future is worth fighting for.
+The lawyers on our team at Clarissa Fernandez Pratt, Attorney at Law, represent clients in the Texas juvenile court system.
+With over a decade of criminal trial experience each, our attorneys understand the law and how these charges could hurt you for years to come.
+We believe your future is worth fighting for.

 What Makes Juvenile Law Different?